piegope/doc/docs/en/kb/remote-desktop-manager/knowledge-base/send-error-report.md

 When an error dialog appears in {{ en.RDM }} follow these steps to send it to the support team.
 1. Press the ***Send Error Report*** button.
 ![!!KB4439.png](https://webdevolutions.azureedge.net/docs/en/kb/KB4439.png)
-1. Fill in your contact information along with a detailed explanation on the issue and press ***OK***
+1. Fill in your contact information along with a detailed explanation on the issue and press ***OK***.
 ![!!KB4440.png](https://webdevolutions.azureedge.net/docs/en/kb/KB4440.png)